16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 There’s nothing better than a cold one — water, beer, soda, whatever does it for you — during a long day of fun with friends and family.
 This means having a cooler in your arsenal of outdoor gear is a must.
-Whether you’re looking to invest in one that’s top-of-the-line, or just want something that’s dependable and affordable, we found the best, most customer-loved coolers that have something for everyone.
+Whether you’re looking to invest in one that’s top of the line or just want something that’s dependable and affordable, we found the best, most customer-loved coolers that have something for everyone.

-Read on for comprehensive suggestions of coolers to take to the beach, pack up enough for everyone to eat for a week at the cabin and easy-to-carry totes that reviewers love — and we’ll tell you why.
+Read on for comprehensive suggestions of coolers to take to the beach, coolers to pack up enough for everyone to eat for a week at the cabin and easy-to-carry totes that reviewers love — and we’ll tell you why.

 If you’re looking for a cooler bag

-Ozark Trail 24 Can Soft Sided Cooler ($39.97; walmart.com)
+Ozark Trail 24-Can Soft-Sided Cooler ($39.97; walmart.com)

-In terms of soft-sided cooler bags, what you really want to look for is leak-proof designs with lots of pockets and compartments, and possibly a strap so it’s easy to carry.
+In terms of soft-sided cooler bags, what you really want to look for is leakproof designs with lots of pockets and compartments, and possibly a strap so it’s easy to carry.
 And this one really has it all.

-Not only is it soft-sided so you can fold it up in storage, but it has a removable hard liner and shelf that can allow you to store easily-smushed items, as well as hold things like cans and ice at the top.
+Not only is it soft-sided so you can fold it up in storage, but it has a removable hard liner and shelf that can allow you to store easily smushed items, as well as hold things like cans and ice at the top.
 And because they pop right out, they’re actually easy to clean.

 The reviewers of this bag speak particularly highly of its size and cooling action, with one writing, “It fits plenty of cans and also still has room for our sandwiches and snacks.
 It is amazing at how cold our drinks stay and how long the ice lasts.”

-More specifically, it can fit a whopping 24 cans at a time, and features a waterproof exterior and water-repellent zippers.
+More specifically, it can fit a whopping 24 cans at a time and features a waterproof exterior and water-repellent zippers.

 ___________________________________________________________________________